openaddresses/openaddresses/CONTRIBUTING.md

 If opening an issue with a new datasource, first check `/sources` to make sure that we don't have it already.
 Not sure?
-Open an issue, we'd rather a duplicate than missing it altogether!
+Open an issue, we'd rather a duplicate than miss it altogether!

-If you are reporting an error, and improvement, or a suggestion, we will do our best to review your issue and either fix or add the features to our roadmap.
+If you are reporting an error, nd improvement, or a suggestion, we will do our best to review your issue and either fix or add the features to our roadmap.